szecsig/docker-ipsec-vpn-server/README.md

 ## Quick start

 Issue the dokcer run command below.
-The Certificate and certificate password will be mounted under `credentials` directory.
-The default username is `vpn` and the password same as the certificate password.
+The Certificate will be bind mounted under `credentials` directory on the host machine.
+The default username is `vpn` and the generated user and certificate passwords can be found in `passwords.txt`.

 ```
 docker run \
     --name ipsec-vpn-server \
     --restart=always \
-    -v $PWD/credentials:/certs/user-cert \
+    -v $PWD/credentials:/certs/client-cert \
     -p 500:500/udp \
     -p 4500:4500/udp \
     -d --privileged \